 While people who do not want to get pregnant often look forward to seeing their menstrual cycles, many of them dread seeing their periods.
 We share some period cramp relief medications that can help you get through some painful periods.

 - Some common period cramp relief pills include ibuprofen, piroxicam, and diclofenac.
 They are mostly NSAIDs that are also taken as general pain relievers.

 - Not everyone that sees their period will require a cramp relief pill.
 People who experience little or no discomfort during their period may not need medication.

 - Irrespective of whether you are taking an over-the-counter or prescription medication, it is safer to speak to your doctor first to get their opinion.
 A physician will be in a better position to recommend medication after checking your medical history.

-Sometimes, periods come and go causing only a little or no discomfort.
-But this is not always the case.
-Some people often experience painful menstruation, making it difficult to go about their daily activities.
+Sometimes, periods come and go, causing only a little or no discomfort.
+But, some people often experience painful menstruation, making it difficult to go about their daily activities.
 Pain experienced during the menstrual cycle is part of the symptoms of premenstrual syndrome, sometimes referred to as period flu.